 Surveillance is an important component of any infection control program.
-Effective infection control is impossible without surveillance and some form of surveillance should be performed by all veterinary facilities.
+Effective infection control is impossible without surveillance and all veterinary facilities should perform some form of surveillance.
 Surveillance in veterinary clinics is relatively inexpensive and can be easily incorporated into daily veterinary practice.